noahladak-sec/FanEdge/README.md

 # 🏟️ FanEdge
-FanEdge is a simple sports insights MVP designed to help fans make quick, confident decisions before a match.
+FanEdge is a simple sports insights MVP (minimum viable product) designed to help fans make quick, confident decisions before a match.
 This project is a practical way for me to learn and demonstrate Product Management skills by taking an idea from problem → plan → first prototype.

 ---